 Alpha House’s Shelter opened on January 18, 1982 in Victoria Park as a safe haven for men and women living vulnerable on the streets of Calgary.
-The Shelter facility is co-located in our downtown site with detox and transitional beds to facilitate easy access to medically supported withdrawal.
+The Shelter facility is co-located in our downtown site with our Detox and Transitional Housing Program to facilitate easy access to medically supported withdrawal.

 Alpha House’s Shelter provides:

 - A safe and caring environment to reduce harm and vulnerability due to alcohol and other drug dependencies for those who would otherwise sleep outside, in holding cells, or in hospitals

 - Immediate withdrawal management and monitoring for complications due to alcohol and drug use